quocanhto85/Object-based-Visual-SLAM/README.md

 4. **Run the analysis**

  Finally, you are ready to explore the notebook.
 To re-run all cells, simply click the `Run All`.
-The analytical findings are summarised in the accompanying report         (`Object_Based_VSLAM_Data_Analysis.pdf`) included in this repository.
+The analytical findings are summarised in the accompanying report.

 ![Code](https://i.imgur.com/Cc5bq7R.png)